marian42/marian42.github.io/content/article/infinite-wfc/index.md

 The replacement map we generate at runtime has a boundary constraint to "fit in", just like our pre-generated patches.
 However, due to the offset, the boundary that is shared between all pre-generated patches is replaced at runtime and the area that is different in every pre-generated patch remains unchanged during the runtime generation.
 (This is needed so that neighbor chunks can be generated independently from each other.)
-If this replacement map fails to generate, we just copy the blocks from the starting patches.
+If this replacement map fails to generate, we just keep the blocks from the starting patches.

 Here is the result of that: